tensor-hq/tcomp-sdk/README.md

   tx: { ixs },
 } = await tcompSdk.bid({
   owner: ownerPk,
+  rentPayer: rentPayerPK, // optional: payer and recipient of bid rent
   amount: new BN(priceLamports),
   expireInSec: expireIn ? new BN(expireIn) : null, // seconds until listing expires
   privateTaker: takerPk, // optional: only this wallet can sell into this bid